 So I decided to simply just tell my story.
 This is MY story.
 MY family.
 I figured that I would share it and let you know that although this is not medical advice, it is what I’ve learned along the way.
 I hope you all find it immensely helpful in sifting through this uncomfortable but very important decision.

 So to sum it up, my disclaimer is: Ponder on my words, but DO your own research.
-Our family dynamics and living circumstances are all so different.
+Our family dynamics, health histories, and living circumstances are all so different.

 OK, here we are.
 And I’m really going to press the PUBLISH button this time.
 Here we go…NOW. 😀

 As we all know, discussion around vaccines can provoke all kinds of unexpected responses from people.
 It should be added to the “topics to avoid at the dinner table” list – religion, politics, and vaccines.

 At the heart of the disagreement are two completely different belief systems for managing disease in people.